brynne8/mwtest/README.md

 - The DYK update code has to run by an admin account (as T:Dyk is cascade protected)

 ## linky
 This is a Lua version of linky for QQ using [CoolQ Socket API](https://github.com/mrhso/cqsocketapi).
 Mirai Native (CoolQ equavalent) and your client communicates using UDP sockets.
 Timerwheel is used for sending ClientHello every 5 minutes.
-A [FFI binding](https://github.com/semyon422/aqua/blob/master/aqua/iconv/init.lua) to libiconv is used for encoding and decoding between GB18030 and UTF-8.
+An [FFI binding](https://github.com/semyon422/aqua/blob/master/aqua/iconv/init.lua) to libiconv is used for encoding and decoding between GB18030 and UTF-8.
 - linky.lua (base QQ bot)
 - feed_service.lua (interacts with linky, send feed contents)
 - science_data.lua (science articles, no interactions, just write to file)